 From the Security Settings section, click API Login ID and Transaction Key..

 Enter the Secret Answer to your account's Secret Question.

-Once you’ve found the API Login ID and Transaction Key in your Authorize.Net account, go to Basic Settings in Kindful.
+Once you’ve found the API Login ID and Transaction Key in your Authorize.Net account, go to Settings > Fundraising Settings > Gateways in Kindful.

 |Tip: You may want to keep this Authorize.Net window open, as you'll need to copy and paste both the API Login ID and Transaction Key into your Kindful account.|

-Scroll down to Authorize.Net and select Sign Up & Connect.
+Scroll down to Authorize.Net on the Gateways page and select Sign Up & Connect.

 In this window, enter your API Login ID and Transaction Key (if you need to pull this window up again after already clicking Sign Up & Connect, you can click Settings under Authorize.Net instead).